Slime (band): "Sich fügen heißt lügen" Reunion 2009–2020

 Slime reunited in 2009 and released the album Sich fügen heißt lügen (English translation: "To submit is to lie") in 2012.
 This album centered lyrically on the anarchist and poet Erich Mühsam.
 It includes the anthems Rebellen and Zum Kampf.

 In 2017, Slime released the album Hier und jetzt (English translation: "Here and now").
 In one of the songs on this album, Sie wollen wieder schießen dürfen (English translation: "They again want to be allowed to shoot") they take on the extreme right movement and the Alternative for Germany (AfD), who lobbied to be able to shoot immigrants entering Germany.
 Another song on this album, Banalität Des Bösen, references the work of philosopher Hannah Arendt; this song protests both homophobia and racism.

 In 2020, Slime released the album Wem gehört die Angst (English translation: "Who does the fear belong to?").
 During this tour, the band broke up due to internal problems.
 Dirk Jora walked out, announcing publicly that the band had broken up.
-The rest of Slime announced simulataneously that Jora had stepped back for health reasons.
+The rest of Slime announced simultaneously that Jora had stepped back for health reasons.
 The remainder of their tour was cancelled.